Spain studies protecting bullfighting as national pastime

 A positive vote could potentially help supporters of bullfighting overturn regional bans - in place in the Canary Islands since 1991 and in Catalonia since 2011.

-Protecting bullfighting could also make it easier to gain state subsidisies to rear bulls and maintain bullrings.
+Protecting bullfighting could also make it easier to gain state subsidizes to rear bulls and maintain bullrings.

 The sport already receives significant subsidies in many regions and critics say it would not survive in some areas on ticket sales alone.
 Some regions have been forced to cut back subsidies in order to meet stringent deficit targets.